School bus routes cancelled across Ontario as COVID-19 worsens driver shortage

 Busing has posed challenges as classes resume across the country, with concerns raised about physical distancing on packed routes and drivers on strike in Winnipeg this week.

-Jennifer McLean, a mother based in Oro-Medonte north of Barrie, Ont., said her Grade 10 daughter texted from the bus Wednesday morning reporting that little had changed on her route, where she was seated a few inches away from another rider.
+Jennifer McLean, a mother based in the central Ontario community of Oro-Medonte, Ont., her Grade 10 daughter texted from the bus Wednesday morning reporting that little had changed on her route, where she was seated centimetres away from another rider.

-With health issues preventing her from driving her kid to school, McLean said the initial reports are scary as their small family bubble grows "exponentially" with the return to school.
+With health issues preventing her from driving her child to school, McLean said the initial reports are scary as their small family bubble grows “exponentially” with the return to class.

-"I hugged her goodbye this morning and she knows that she can't hug me when she comes home," she said in a telephone interview.
-"We don't know how to deal with this."
+“I hugged her goodbye this morning and she knows that she can't hug me when she comes home,” she said.
+“We don't know how to deal with this.”

 This report by The Canadian Press was first published Sept.
 9, 2020.